BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Results and Discussion

-Therefore, we do not have good reason to expect strong decorrelation from the IVC population in the BICEP/$Keck$ region.
+Therefore, we do not have good reason to expect strong decorrelation from the IVC population in the BICEP/Keck region.
 However, there could be frequency decorrelation arising from different dusty regions along the line of sight that are all associated with gas within the LVC range.
-The kinematic substructure of the LVC H\textsc{i} could in principle be used to further explore the three-dimensional distribution and phase structure of the gas in this region, and its possible association with different contributions to the total dust SED.
+The kinematic substructure of the LVC H~\textsc{i} could in principle be used to further explore the 3D distribution and phase structure of the gas in this region, and its possible association with different contributions to the total dust SED.

-Since the H\textsc{i} morphology template is filamentary, the~$E$ and $B$ modes of this template are sourced by the same filaments \citep{2020ApJ...899...31H}.
-Therefore, we have no reason to believe that $\beta_{\rm HI}$ should be different for the~$E$~and~$B$~modes in our model.
+Since the H~\textsc{i} morphology template is filamentary, the~$E$ and $B$ modes of this template are sourced by the same filaments \citep{Huffenberger_2020}, although variations in the 3D dust properties could still give rise to SED differences betwen~$E$ and $B$ modes \citep{vacher}.
 Minimizing the $\chi^2$ test statistic defined in \eqref{eq:chi2 def}, we fit $\beta$ using both~$E$~and~$B$~modes simultaneously.

-For the most sensitive measurement of $\beta_{\rm HI}$ in V1, we use both $E$~and $B$~modes, the best-fit RHT parameters from \eqref{eq:bestparams}, the 95, 150, and 220 GHz bands of BICEP/$Keck$, and the 143, 217, and 353 GHz bands of $Planck$.
-We condition the covariance matrix and use a transfer function for the H\textsc{i} morphology template, though those choices do not substantially affect the result as shown in Appendix~\ref{app:variations}.
+For the most sensitive measurement of $\beta_{\rm HI}$ in V1, we use both $E$~and $B$~modes, the best-fit RHT parameters from \eqref{eq:bestparams}, the 95, 150, and 220 GHz bands of BICEP/Keck, and the 143, 217, and 353 GHz bands of Planck.
+We condition the covariance matrix and use a transfer function for the H~\textsc{i} morphology template; though those choices do not substantially affect the result as shown in Appendix~\ref{app:variations}.